Got a young kiddo at home? Suffering severe lockdown fever? No time for mess?

 #4 Blowing pompoms with straws

-This is as simple as it sounds…. my 3-year-old particularly loved this one.
+This is as simple as it sounds…. but in practice was a bit tricky for my 2 year old.
+However, my 4-year-old particularly loved this one.

 This is fun STEM activity for toddlers too.
 Smaller pom poms move easier but more wildly, and the larger ones are heavier and harder to move, but easier to maneuver.